fx-biocoder/solid-in-cpp/README.md

 5. [Dependency Inversion Principle](https://github.com/fx-biocoder/solid-in-cpp/tree/main/5%20-%20Dependency%20Inversion%20Principle)

 ## Author

 - Facundo Martínez © 2023

+## "I want to help you improve this guide.
+How can I do it?"

+If you have any feedback regarding the contents of this guide, such as corrections or possible additions, please create a new issue [here](https://github.com/fx-biocoder/solid-in-cpp/issues).
+This will allow me to keep track of future modifications that need to be implemented.
+I greatly appreciate the valuable feedback I have received from users.
+However, please note that I prioritize suggestions that are submitted through the appropriate channels, as there have been instances of comments made in bad faith that were disguised as feedback.

 ## Licensing

 The content of this repository is licensed under CC BY-NC-SA 4.0

 If you are interested in using the contents of this repository for commercial purposes, please contact me privately to reach an agreement.

+## Contributing

+If you have found this guide beneficial, kindly consider [supporting me on Ko-Fi](https://ko-fi.com/biocoder).
+Your contribution will assist me in creating more high-quality free content for the benefit of all.